We received inquiry and someone will shortly be in contact with you.

-Early morning, we will pick you up from your hotel in Makadi bay by a private A.C.
-Car to be transferred to Luxor for an overnight trip to Luxor from El Gouna.
+Early morning, we will pick you up from your hotel in Makatd by a private A.C.
+Car to be transferred to Luxor for an overnight trip to Luxor from Makadi.
 Upon arrival you will meet your private tour guide who will join you to visit:

 Madinat Habu temple :